 Two of our autistic members – PC Marcus Zost of Hertfordshire Constabulary, and Sergeant Suzanne Burke of the Metropolitan Police – worked with the Police Uplift Programme to produce a video in which they talk about their work as police officers:

 - Autistic Chief Inspector (Avon & Somerset Police)

 - Autistic Detective Inspector (West Midlands Police)

 My child is autistic and is interested in becoming a police officer – what advice can you give?

 Social interaction is big part of the role of police officer – however we’ve found that in a professional setting it’s a skill that can often be learned and mastered, which tends to work in favour of those for whom socialising doesn’t come naturally.
 We’d recommend your child builds their confidence and gets used to working with the public by joining a uniformed cadet scheme such as the Police Cadets, Fire Cadets or St John Ambulance Cadets.
 They can never start too early!

-The College of Policing is in the process of introducing the Policing Education Qualifications Framework, which will require police officer applicants to have – or work towards – a degree-level qualification.
-(Most Forces currently require A Levels or equivalent.)
+Police Constable entry routes generally require applicants to have a Level 3 qualification (A levels or equivalent).
 Your child should focus on preparing for this level of education, as well as having good maths and reading/writing skills.
-Click on the link above and check police force websites for more information.
+Click on the links above and check police force websites for more information.